-With ongoing debates and the ISO standard on carbon neutrality still in discussion, are you looking for solid guidelines for exemplary communication about your commitments?
+With ongoing debates and the ISO standard on carbon neutrality still in discussion, are you looking for solid guidelines for exemplary communication about your climate commitments?
 Faced with the pitfalls of corporate greenwashing, communicating about your climate efforts can feel like a minefield!

 In order to limit climate change in accordance with the latest scientific knowledge, we all must get involved.
 Your organisation has a role to play in facilitating action by society as a whole, as quickly as possible.
 In the face of the climate emergency, we know that we must act and report on our actions in the most transparent and responsible way possible.

 Stakeholders are increasingly demanding and sometimes require transparent and thoughtful communication.
 The lack of a standardised framework and methodology on corporate carbon neutrality or net zero used to be an obstacle to effective communication.

 The new net-zero emissions standard for businesses

 Presently, businesses can adopt the world’s first net-zero emissions standard that is compatible with the Paris Agreement and was launched by the Science-based Targets initiative (SBTi) ahead of COP26.
 This standard requires deep decarbonisation of 90-95% of emissions by 2050, and sets out near- and long-term targets for the entire value chain.
 The remaining 5 to 10% of value chain emissions should be removed from the atmosphere and sequestered in carbon sinks in order to achieve net-zero.
 In addition to the ongoing reduction, companies are encouraged to invest in carbon offset projects that reduce emissions outside their value chain.
 To find out more about Net-Zero Standard, read our article.

 What are the challenges of communicating your climate commitments?

 In the race to meet global climate targets, organisations around the world are required to communicate their climate impact and commitments to reduce it.